 - Mirror Reveal: How Hitch realizes just how bad his allergic reaction was.

 - Misfit Mobilization Moment: Slightly implied, as the people in the speed-dating session immediately perk up at the news that Hitch is the 'Date Doctor', and seem to actually listen to everything he's saying.
 It's not a stretch to think that even those few words of advice won't help some of them to take a chance and find love.

-- Misplaced Retribution: After Sara's friend slept with a jerk who dumped her on their one-night stand, the jerk dropped Hitch's name as the one who helped him woo her, even though this was a spiteful lie on his part (as Hitch refused to help Vance).
+- Misplaced Retribution: After Sara's friend slept with a jerk who dumped her on their one-night stand, the jerk spitefully dropped Hitch's name, in regards to how he didn't need Hitch's help after all, as Hitch had refused to help Vance.
 Sara is then convinced that Hitch tricks women into sleeping with Jerkass men and libels not only him but also his current client Albert in her column.
 While the former is Poor Communication Kills, since she never confirmed Vance's claim, the latter is Misplaced Retribution since Sara doesn't even know Albert and simply thought he hired Hitch to sleep with a girl.
 Truthfully, Albert is just a dorky worker who actually needed Hitch to impress an Uptown Girl and Sara's column torpedoed his relationship (if only for a short time).

 - Mr. Fanservice: The extended scene with Hitch in his sleeveless running outfit later in the film.

 - My Card: As in another movie with Will Smith, Hitch disguises the nature of his business by using a brown plastic square with his phone number written out (One Two Three, etc) as his business card.